-• The money market rate forecast is somewhat higher than in the previous Report, contributing to a slightly higher expected real interest rate.
+- The money market rate forecast is somewhat higher than in the previous Report, contributing to a slightly higher expected real interest rate. - The inflation projections have been revised up, in particular in the near term, pulling in the direction of a lower real interest rate.